Many movies are elevated to the status of ‘cult classic’. Usually the use of

 exuberance and helped launch the careers of actors who would go on to much more

 successful projects.
-The flick is an enjoyable one and is typical of the mid
+The flick is an enjoyable one and is typical of the

-eighties teen oriented movies.
+mid-eighties teen oriented movies.
 There are brightly colored outfits, a lot of

-a popular song of the era originally done by Cyndi Lauper which became an anthem
+favorite song of the era originally done by Cyndi Lauper which became an anthem

 for the kids of the day.
 It is not as if the song inspired the film or Lauper

-had any part in the production but this was also typical of the eighties.
+had any part in the production, but this was also typical of the eighties.
 If a

 song was a huge hit all you have to do is take a script that is remotely along